 How to Design a Steel Beam to AISC 360-16

 In this worked design example, we will go through the design process of a two-span continuous steel beam.
 It will be an interior beam, holding a 6” concrete slab and a regular office live load (unreduced).
 The first span is 20 ft long and the second one is 15 ft long.
 Beam spacing is at every 10 feet, and the beam is laterally supported only at supports.
 There is a 10” maximum on depth due to ceiling constraints.

 1. Entering our key properties

 First, we enter the key properties of our beam.
 No need to touch the beam size yet, we will come back to it later.
-We enter the total length of 35 feet – although the sheet requires length in inches, it’s quite easy to enter the length in feet, just like you would do in Excel.
+We enter the total length of 35 feet.
 Let’s conservatively assume that the beam is only braced at supports.
 Since we expect we’ll be using a regular wide flange beam, we keep the yield strength at 50 ksi for A992 steel.
 We use L/360 for deflection limit, which is the limit specified by the International Building Code for normal floors.
 We also impose an absolute limit of 2 inches on deflection.

 We now enter the supports for the beam.
 As previously specified, we have two spans, the first 20 feet long and the second 15 feet long.
 Let’s enter this in our supports table.
-Again, the software takes lengths in inches, but we can easily enter them in feet as shown before.
-Since we have a support at the end of the beam, we can also enter "L" for the support location.
+For the support at the end of the beam, we can also enter "L" for the support location.
 The support location will then automatically update to the length of the beam.

 3. Load details